jstaffans/jstaffans.github.io/_posts/2015-09-20-distributed-matters.markdown

 for a conference dealing with distributed systems.
 His talk was greatly anticipated by the attendees I got to talk to.
 While I appreciated the hand-drawn slides a lot, I didn't really get anything new out of the keynote that Kyle hasn't already written about on his blog, so it was a bit disappointing for me.
-There were some interesting stuff towards the end on techniques for testing your architecture (e.g. simulate a network partition with `iptables`), but unfortunately those parts were skipped over due to time constraints.
+There was some interesting stuff towards the end on techniques for testing your architecture (e.g. simulate a network partition with `iptables`), but unfortunately those parts were quickly skimmed over due to time constraints.

 ### Lisp in the Machine (Joe Nash, [@jna_sh](https://twitter.com/jna_sh))